InsightSoftwareConsortium/ITKSoftwareGuide/SoftwareGuide/README.txt

 #TODO: Is it worth to reformat this file as Markdown?

 #TODO: Perhaps it would make sense to move the contents of this file to the
-top-level REAMDE file, because otherwise the information in this file is not immediately available and required some digging in the source tree.
+top-level README file, because otherwise the information in this file is not immediately available and required some digging in the source tree.

 INSIGHT TOOLKIT SOFTWARE GUIDE BUILD OVERVIEW